Tag Archives: Jackie Robinson

 (Im)probabilities

-No one is going to confuse us with Theo Epstein or Bill James.
-Truthfully, the term Sabermetrics barely gets a nod in Right Off the Bat.
+No one is going to confuse Martin and me with Theo Epstein or Bill James.
+Truthfully, the term Sabermetrics largely gets nary a nod in Right Off the Bat.
 Why?
-It all goes back to my (Evander’s) childhood.
-Fade-in…I remember almost flunking a … Continue reading
+It all goes back to “leet” childhood. [“Feed-in”]…I remember practically flunking … Continue reading

 The Right Off the Bat Project eagerly awaits 42.
 It is our understanding that President Obama even visited the set.
 Read about the film and watch the trailer here.